JakuJ/cognitive-maps/README.md

 # Cognitive maps in time series prediction

-This repository holds Python scripts responsible for training and evaluation of cognitive map–based ML models when applied to the problem of time series prediction.
+This repository holds Python scripts responsible for training and evaluation of cognitive map–based ML models applied to the problem of time series prediction.

 ## Requirements